qayumo/qa-exercise/README.md

 How to execute
 --------------
-1. Install gems: Go to root directory (qa-exercise) in the command line and run `Bundle`
+1. Go to root directory (qa-exercise) in the command line and run `Bundle`

 2. `cd` into the `features` directory an run `cucumber features/navigation.feature`